SESARLab/Platform-Independent-Score-Based-Benchmark/Test1/README.md

 Specific configurations of the databases in the test set are defined in sheet "Test set" of [Test #1 Ranking Excel file](https://github.com/SESARLab/Platform-Independent-Score-Based-Benchmark/raw/master/Test1/ranking_Test1.xls).

 #### Dependent Parameters
-The following figures depicts the functions calculating the platform-dependent parameters as calculated during the training phase.
+The following figures depict the functions generated during the training phase and used to calculate  platform-dependent parameters.

 ![Platform-dependent Parameters](https://github.com/SESARLab/Platform-Independent-Score-Based-Benchmark/raw/master/Test1/parameters.jpg)